Capital Improvement Projects

 Gravity Pipeline Rehabilitation Project

 Field Services Staff continues to conduct Closed Circuit Television (CCTV) inspections of the collection system.
-As a result, significant defects are continuously being discovered in numerous pipeline segments and manholes that require rehabilitation or repair to prevent Sanitary Sewer Overflows (SSO).
+As a result, significant defects are continuously being discovered in numerous pipeline segments and manholes that require rehabilitation or repair to prevent spills.
 Staff uses the Repair Priority List to maintain a priority listing of gravity pipeline and manhole defects requiring repair or rehabilitation.
-Staff has implemented a system of alternating Fiscal Year (FY) projects between open trench construction and Cured-In-Place Pipe (CIPP) / Cured-In-Place Manhole (CIPM) Lining methods to correct defects.
-The FY23 Gravity Pipeline Rehabilitation Project will consist of full CIPP lining of 35 pipeline segments and installation of two new sewer manholes.
-The manholes will replace existing sewer cleanouts or stub outs that cause infiltration, have root intrusion, no access; or a combination of the three.
+Staff has implemented a system of alternating fiscal year projects between open trench construction and Cured-In-Place Pipe (CIPP) / Cured-In-Place Manhole (CIPM) Lining methods to correct defects.
+The FY25 Gravity Pipeline Rehabilitation Project will consist of open trench construction to repair a total of 3 sewer line segments; 2 sewer line segments totaling 650 linear feet will be replaced due to major sags and 1 sewer line segment will have approximately 50’ of deformed pipe replaced.

 Diana Pump Station Upgrade Project

 The Diana Pump Station was constructed as a submersible pump station in 2010.
-The 2018 AMP recommended that an upgrade to the pump station be completed to include a pump control upgrade, main breaker replacement, and a pump replacement.
-In addition, the pump station does not have an emergency generator for operation during a loss of power.
-To accommodate the emergency generator the District is working to acquire an easement on an unused adequately sized property that exists across the street.
+The 2023 Asset Management Plan (AMP) recommended that an upgrade to the pump station be completed to include a pump control upgrade, replacement of the main breaker, and a pump replacement.
+Currently, the pump station does not have an emergency generator for operation during a loss of power.
+The District identified an unused property belonging to the Beach Walk Home Owner’s Association (HOA) that is adequately sized for an emergency generator that exists across the street.
+In April 2024, the HOA approved the easement sale.
+As a result, the District started final design in May 2024.

 Rancho Verde Pump Station Rehabilitation